Getting Started with SoulslikeCombat

 • MotionWarping

-Note: Animation plugin dependencies are required only if you want to use the template enemy that comes with the system.
-If you want to use your own animation system and do not require these, you do not have to keep them enabled.
+Note: The animation plugin dependencies are only required if you use the showcase enemy that ships with the plugin.
+If you bring your own animation system, you can disable them.

 Step 4: Verify Installation

-1. Navigate to Content > SoulslikeEnemyCombat > Maps
+1. Navigate to Content > SoulslikeEnemyCombat > Showcase > Maps

-Note: This plugin requires Unreal Engine 5.7 exactly.
-Other versions have incompatible StateTree APIs.
+Note: This plugin requires Unreal Engine 5.6 or later.
+Older versions have incompatible StateTree APIs.

 Quick Start Guide